Small Claims actions are heard in 3 courthouses throughout Lee County.

 This courthouse is located at:200 S Main St, Rm 114 Giddings, TX 78942

 This courthouse handles cases for Precinct 2 Place 1.
+The court’s website can be found here.
 The phone number for the court is (979)542-3030.
 And you can email the court by clicking here.

 Precinct 3 Place 1 Courthouse in the City of Lexington